kevinkt1/CheatSheet/README.md

 # Doxygen
 ## Quick Start
 1. `doxygen -g`
-1. Edit the newly generated Doxyfile to set the `RECURSIVE` tag to `YES`
+1. Edit the newly generated Doxyfile to set the `RECURSIVE` tag to `YES`.
 1. `doxygen Doxyfile`
-1. Open up `html/index.html`
+1. Open up `html/index.html`.

+## Notes
+* @file and @brief matters in the top-level comment at the start of the file.
+* @brief does not matter in classes and functions.
+* A doxygen comment is required at the top of a namespace to generate doxygen for the members within.
+* A doxygen comment is not required at the top of a class.
+However, doxygen will only be generated for public members.
+* Don't add const to the end of @copydoc.
+* @param[in] does matter.
+* @param [in] also works.
+* @throw and @throws both work.
+Be sure to specify the exception, e.g., @throw RuntimeError upon ...

 ---